Giancarlo Stanton Player Props: Yankees vs. White Sox

 Giancarlo Stanton At The Plate

-- Stanton is hitting .271 with four doubles, five home runs and three walks.
+- Stanton has four doubles, five home runs and three walks while batting .254.

-- Stanton is batting .263 with two homers during his last games and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.